 - The convenience and confidence of 24/7/365 customer service

-GeoBlue Xplorer offers US citizens a top tier international network of doctors and access to Blue Cross/ Blue Shield’s network in the USA.
+US citizens living in Italy have an additional medical insurance option.
+GeoBlue Xplorer offers US expats in Italy a high-quality plan with a top tier international network of doctors and access to Blue Cross/ Blue Shield’s network in the USA.

 - Define your deductible and prescription benefits